gustavopin/WebScrapper/README.md

 (X) Learn the basics for web scrapping

-() Understand how to read a HTML
+(X) Understand how to read a HTML

-() Understand the properties of BeautifulSoup and other libraries, like Pandas
+(X) Understand the properties of BeautifulSoup and other libraries, like Pandas

-() Understand the structure behind the web scrapping
+(X) Understand the structure behind the web scrapping

-() Find a website to extract the data from
+(X) Find a website to extract the data from

-() Extract the HTML structure using the libraries
+(X) Extract the HTML structure using the libraries

-() Find the information that I want
+(X) Find the information that I want

-() Identify the information in the HTML
+(X) Identify the information in the HTML

+() Understand the functionality of the structure for to create list/table

+() Search for the wanted categories to isolate

+() Separate the wanted elements

+() Search for name of the item

-() Create a list for the parses
+() Search for the description of the item

-() Create a table to store the data por Type and Price
+() Create a table to store the name and description of the items

 () Create a xlsx file with the table